ArupAus/lunchtimepython/Session4/session_4_problems.md

 ```

-## Evaluating lines

 Below is a snippet that will open a text file named `example.txt` write some content and close a file.
 Can you write some code that will evaluate the word count of line of text in `example.txt` and print it to the screen?

 ```py